rodolakis/pv/README.rst

 pv Slack-Logger
 ===============

 **pv** provides an EPICS PV logger and slack support.
-A list of PVs are monitored and displayed on the console and saved in a text file at preset time interval (Logger).
-The same PVs are also broadcasted on a slack channel on-change using the EPICS callback mechanism (Slack).
+A list of PVs are monitored to be displayed on the console and saved in a text file at preset time interval (Logger).
+The same PVs are also broadcasted on a slack channel on-change using the EPICS callback mechanism.

 Usage
 =====